Why Does My Cat Need Oral Healthcare Examinations?

 - Examine each of his 30 teeth as well as examine his gums, the roof of his mouth, inside of his cheeks, and the back of his throat.
 (All findings are recorded in a dental chart.)

-- They look for gum recession, bone loss, areas of periodontal disease, tooth resorption, and oral masses.
+- Look for gum recession, bone loss, areas of periodontal disease, tooth resorption, and oral masses.

 - Take x-rays (radiographs) of each of his teeth.